-Today’s production processes are characterized by high degrees of individuality and diversity.
-No two production sites are alike.
-The same applies to the teams that organize and optimize the production and keep the lines running.
-That’s why the WORKS shop floor management suite strives to make their work easier and enables them to design and manage their workflows in a way that gets the most out of your production lines.
+Today's production processes are characterized by great individuality and diversity: no two productions are alike.
+The same applies to the teams that organize, optimize and keep production running.
+The goal of the WORKS Smart Shopfloor Management Suite is to make their work easier and to design and manage workflows optimally in order to get the best out of the production lines.

 Different fields of activity have different requirements for software-supported process control and optimization.
 WORKS has a smart solution for this: All programs use the same data and support the seamless exchange of information.
-At the same time, the software ensures that role-based functions are supported as well.Hint: By pressing on the tabs you will find detailed information.
+In this way, WORKS ensures that each employee is optimally supported in his or her individual area of responsibility.

 The production supervisor keeps an eye on the entire production and ensures that all processes operate smoothly and efficiently.
-To do this, he/she organizes and monitors workflows and employees.
-His/Her overarching goals are quality and profitability.
-He/She permanently improves daily operations and minimizes costs.
+To do this, they organize and monitor workflows and employees.
+Their overarching goals are quality and profitability.
+They permanently improve daily operations and minimize costs.
 Workflows that are particularly important for the Production Supervisor are Planning, Preparation, Operations, and Monitoring.Which task should I do next?
 Whom can I call when something unforeseen happens?
 What was the cause of the machine shutdown last week?
-The production supervisor and his/her employees ask themselves questions like these again and again.
+The production supervisor and their employees ask themselves questions like these again and again.
 In many factories, they still operate with whiteboards, flip charts, Excel sheets, or collaboration tools such as SharePoint.
-The bottom line: lots of effort, many potential sources of errors, and little clarity.With WORKS, questions like the ones listed above are answered quickly and efficiently – with little effort, from a single launch pad, and based on clear and comprehensive displays.
+The bottom line: lots of effort, many potential sources of errors, and little clarity.With WORKS, questions like the ones listed above are answered quickly and efficiently – without much effort, from a single launchpad with a clear and comprehensive display.

 The production planner coordinates the production workflows for single or multiple products.
-He/She plans and prioritizes the production steps, guarantees maximum performance, and avoids delays.
-He/She allocates manpower, equipment, and raw materials in accordance with the production requirements.Planning tasks such as the daily organization of the SMT lines and the timing of setup changeovers still cause a lot of unnecessary effort.
+They plan and prioritize the production steps, guarantee maximum performance, and avoid delays.
+They allocate manpower, equipment, and raw materials in accordance with the production requirements.Planning tasks such as the daily organization of the SMT lines and the timing of setup changeovers still cause a lot of unnecessary effort.
 In many cases, the wheel is invented again and again when similar products must be set up because the regular person in charge is on vacation or not available for other reasons.
-Complex Excel sheets, manually obtaining data from the MES and even advanced planning systems (APS) don’t make this any easier.Not so with WORKS.
+Complex Excel sheets, manually obtaining data from the homebuild process control solutions and even advanced planning systems (APS) don’t make this any easier.Not so with WORKS.
 It makes it possible to automate most of the planning process so that the important workflows Planning, Preparation, Operations and Material Management are always under control, thus minimizing costs and maximizing benefits.

 The process engineer takes care of ongoing processes in electronics manufacturing, ranging from ordering to production start-up to certification.
-He/She assesses processes, interprets data, and takes appropriate measures.
-Based on this, he/she designs, tests, and operates systems and processes and takes care of upgrades and enhancements.What happens, however, when a process gets out of control?
+They assess processes, interpret data, and take appropriate measures.
+Based on this, they design, test, and operate systems and processes and take care of upgrades and enhancements.What happens, however, when a process gets out of control?
 Are the right analytical and decision-making tools available?
 Does the company have time to get involved in experiments?
 In most cases, the answer is “no”, especially if the company still depends on PLM software, long and confusing Excel lists or even printouts, or manually collected machine data.
 On most shop floors, it is still extremely difficult and time-consuming to determine the exact causes of malfunctions and take the right measures.WORKS helps the process engineer to automate the processes of important workflows such as Programming, Operations, Optimization, and Monitoring.
-He/She not only saves time but benefits from comprehensive data collection and analysis.
+They not only save time but benefit from comprehensive data collection and analysis.